 DBE-certified and non-DBE contractors

-New Orleans Area Habitat for Humanity, Inc. (NOAHH) will be accepting quotes for the construction of the first five homes out of 48 total in the Lower 9th Ward.
+New Orleans Area Habitat for Humanity, Inc. (NOAHH) will be accepting quotes for local construction projects.
 The scopes of work include but are limited to the following: electrical, plumbing, site prep, installation of pilings, sheetrock install, HVAC, foundation, flatwork, block work, closed cell foam insulation, cabinets, landscaping, vibration monitoring, pump truck, etc. Material quotes for the following: concrete, trusses, paint, flooring.
 NOAHH encourages any DBE certified contractors to summit quotes.